USEPA/SuRGE/README.md

 ## Running Scripts
 Scripts must be run in the sequence documented in scripts/masterScript.R.
 Please see status update at the top of script for current status of the scripts.

+## Version Control
+This project uses git version control.  git software is independent from the github website and must be installed on each users computer.
+Users will be given push/pull rights to the repo and can therefore push directly to the repo without the need to submit a pull request.
+To minimize conflicts among separate commits, it is best practice to start each session by pulling from the repo to get the most up to date code.
+Similarly, users should commit and push their changes to the repo at the conclusion of each working session.